evennia/evennia/docs/sphinx/source/wiki/Caches.rst

 the server (via e.g. the ``@reload`` command).

 Most developers will not need to care with the idmapper cache - it just makes models work intuitively.
-It is visible mostly in that all database models in Evennia inherits from ``src.utils.idmapper.models.SharedMemoryModel``.
+It is visible mostly in that many database models in Evennia inherit from ``src.utils.idmapper.models.SharedMemoryModel``.

 On-object variable cache